 I stopped explaining myself to people a long time ago.
 A lot of shifts in my life happened during COVID and in the years that followed.
 In 2022, while spending time at home in Liberia, someone said something to me that stayed: “Vanessa, you have nothing to prove to nobody.”
 As simple as it sounded, it meant everything.
 It wasn’t advice, it was permission.
 Permission to exist without performance, permission to move without announcing, permission to choose a life that doesn’t require validation from an audience.

 There was a time when quitting your job or making a major life decision was private, quiet, uncertain, and deeply personal.
 It didn’t need to be explained beyond the people closest to you.
 Today, it has become something else entirely.
-And let me be clear, this is not coming from a place of thinking I am better than anyone.
-This is simply an observation.
 Now, these decisions are announced, documented, and narrated for an audience.
 They are framed as bold declarations of independence, as proof of courage, as evidence of dreaming bigger.
-But if we pause for a moment and sit with the reality, we have to ask: how many of these decisions are truly independent?
-Before the resignation letter is written, before the camera is turned on, there is influence which is subtle, constant, and rarely acknowledged.
-Social media has created an environment where certain narratives are rewarded: quitting, rebuilding, struggling publicly, and eventually succeeding.
-These stories are compelling, but they are also repeated so often that they begin to shape how people think their lives should look.
-In a world where every choice can become content, even the act of starting over begins to look less like freedom and more like imitation.
+But in a world where every choice can become content, even the act of starting over begins to look less like freedom and more like imitation.

 This does not mean that people don’t genuinely want change.
 Many do.
 The desire to leave something behind and build something new is real and valid.
 But the way these decisions are presented is no longer neutral, it is influenced by culture, trends, and the pressure to be seen.